 Simply put, a budget is a means of numerically accounting for tracking the money you earn and how much you spend every month.
 As described in earlier pieces, I have considerable experience with Dave Ramsey’s Financial Peace University (FPU).
 In it, Dave refers to a budget simply as a ‘Cash Flow Plan’ where you’re telling your money what to do and where to go.
 I’m going to come back to Dave, but first I’m going to tell you about one of my experiences.

 “I don’t keep a budget and I don’t have the patience to do so every month!”
 These words were typed by someone who’ll remain anonymous in one of my text groups.
-A regular budgeter now myself, I came very closer to challenging his position, but I decided that it wasn’t worth it.
+A regular budgeter now myself, I came very close to challenging his position, but I decided that it wasn’t worth it.
 From experience it’s not wise to argue with people who have taken staunch positions on things to try to get them to see your point of view.
 Sometimes it’s best to just let them be and let them figure it out on their own, if at all.

 What this person’s comments showed was that while budgeting is important, there’s a negative view of it for some.
 In fact, in Trish Reske’s article entitled, How Many Americans Use a Budget?, she cites data from a 2017 study by U.S. Bank which found that 41% of Americans said they used a budget while whopping and 59% said they did not.
 That number was up from data reported by Gallup in 2013 which stated that only 32% of Americans used a budget.

 Again, a budget simply a written plan where you’re telling your money where to go and what to do.
 You’re looking at what’s coming in and what’s going out and trying to figure out what’s leftover, if anything.
 What are the two skills you need for this important exercise?
 You need something we all learned in the first or second grade; the ability to add and subtract.
 You also need discipline and the abilities to think, and to sit and plan.